CWL Graphical Pipeline

 Create the pipeline

-Fill the mandatory fields (Code = pipeline name and free text Description) and click on the Definition tab to open the Graphical Editor.
+Fill the mandatory fields and click on the Definition tab to open the Graphical Editor.

 Expand the Tool Repository menu (lower right) and drag your FastQC tool into the Editor field (center).